 The industry is one of Australia’s biggest and fastest growing sectors, meaning there will only be more demand for new talent as time goes on.
 Therefore, with many workers from other industries suddenly finding themselves unemployed or stood down, the construction industry may be a promising career change for them, or for anyone else who is thinking of their next move, including those just beginning their working life.

-Contact us today if you are interested in finding out more about our pathways into the industry.
+Contact us today if you are interested in finding out more about our pathways into the construction industry.